IIIF/api/source/api/content-state/0.2/index.md

 ## 1. Introduction
 {: #introduction}

 The resources made available via the [IIIF Presentation API][prezi-api] are useful only if they can be found.
-While the [Change Discovery API][discovery-api] specifies systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
+While the [Change Discovery API][discovery-api] is for implementing systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
 This is one example of sharing a resource, or a particular view of a resource.
-Other examples include bookmarks, citations and deep links.
+Other examples include bookmarks, citations and deep linking into digital objects.

 This specification makes use of existing specifications in order to promote widespread adoption.
 It describes a way of describing a resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
 One application is linking from a search result to a viewer showing the relevant part of a found resource.
 More generally, it provides a description of _content state_, for sharing between applications regardless of their different user interfaces and capabilities.

-This _content state_ is distinct from the state of a particular viewer's user interface.
+This _content state_ is distinct from the state of any particular viewer's user interface.
 A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

-The objective of the IIIF Content State API is to describe a standardized format which enables the sharing of a particular view of one or more IIIF Presentation API resources, typically Manifests or Collections, or parts thereof.
-The intended audience of this document is developers of IIIF-aware applications, though other communities may benefit as well.
+The objective of the IIIF Content State API is to describe a standardized format which enables the sharing of a particular view of one or more [IIIF Presentation API][prezi-api] resources, typically Manifests or Collections, or parts thereof.
+The intended audience of this document is developers of applications that implement the Presentation API, although other communities may benefit as well.

-This specification also describes a common set of mechanisms for the import and export of content states, thus enabling client and server software to implement interoperable solutions.
-Different IIIF clients will have different user interfaces and audiences, and may choose which of the patterns to support.
+This specification also describes a number of mechanisms for the import and export of content states, thus enabling client and server software to implement interoperable solutions.
+Different IIIF clients will have different user interfaces and audiences, and may choose which of these mechanisms to support.
 Further detailed examples may be found in the [IIIF Cookbook][annex-cookbook].

 ### 1.2.
 Terminology
 {: #terminology}